1: Introduction

 To view local storage in Chrome dev tools, go to

-hook uses the initial value only during the first render of the component.
+useStatehook uses the initial value only during the first render of the component.
 In the subsequent re-renders, it just ignores the initial value passed.
 If the initial value is computationally evaluated we can put that into a function and pass it to useState.
-In that caseuseState
+In that caseuseStatehook will only call that function to get the state value when the component is rendered the first time and not in subsequent re-renders.
+This is calledlazy state initialization.
+The function passed is calledlazy initializer.
+If we are just passing a simple expression as an initial value than it is better not to use the function as it will be more of an overhead to define a function in every render.lazy initializercan also be used foruseReducerhook. -

 If we use an object in the dependency array of